World Cup 2018 Predictions: Projecting Final Teams to Advance to Semis

 "All the pressure is on England" Sweden mirror England given their cohesion and lack of visible ego.
 But there's a quiet confidence in the squad they will send Southgate's men home on Saturday night.
 Report from their Black Sea coast training base. https://t.co/Cryn8YwyMY

-From a tactical point of view, the Swedes present a tricky matchup for England, who have struggled creating danger in the centre of the park and could have a hard time breaking down the Scandinavian defence.
+From a tactical point of view, the Swedes present a tricky matchup for England, who have struggled to be dangerous from the centre of the park and could thus have a hard time breaking down the Blagult defence.

-Sweden do a great job on the counter and on set pieces, two areas where the Three Lions are not at their best defensively.
-In terms of pure talent, England clearly have the advantage, but that hasn't accounted for much in the tournament so far.
+Sweden do a great job on the counter and at set pieces, two areas where the Three Lions are not at their best defensively.
+In terms of pure talent, England have the advantage, but that hasn't accounted for much in this tournament.

-Just ask Russia, the lowest-ranked team entering the tournament who somehow beat 2010 champions Spain in the last round.
+Just ask Russia, the lowest-ranked team entering the World Cup who somehow beat 2010 champions Spain in the round of 16.

-Granted, La Roja were in turmoil before the tournament even began, switching managers just days before their first match.
+Granted, La Roja were in turmoil before the tournament began, switching managers two days before their first match.
 They were clearly out of sorts:

 Miguel Delaney @MiguelDelaney